qftc/qftc.org/content/en/posts/ward-5-race.md

 ##### Racial justice:

 * Language accessibility: provides Chinese translations of his campaign materials on his website
+* Says he would serve the underrepresented Asian American community in Ward 5, particularly the Chinese and Vietnamese communities

 ##### Environmentalism:

-*  Says he would push for the city to be a "leader" in green initiatives and environmental programs.
+* Says he would push for the city to be a "leader" in green initiatives and environmental programs

 ##### Education:

-*  Says he will fight for funding in both academics and enrichment programming.
+* Says he will fight for funding in both academics and enrichment programming

+##### Labor:

+* Supports unions and collective bargaining

 ##### Miscellaneous:

-*  Is against Citizens United
+* Is against Citizens United, and says he would not accept donations from corporations who might try to influence a project or campaign

 ### **Red Flags**

 * His career is mainly in finance, and he was working at Arthur Andersen during the time they were involved with Enron, leading up to the Enron scandal in 2001 which resulted in Arthur Andersen’s dissolution